* FTSE 100 down one percent

 * On track for 6th week of losses for first time since 2008

 * High U.S. exposure, strong sterling dents performance

 * Sports Direct hits retailers, Wood Group dents engineers

 LONDON, Dec 12 (Reuters) - Britain’s FTSE 100 fell on Thursday, heading for its longest run of weekly drops since 2008, led by a sell-off in engineering and retail sectors and rattled by concerns about an imminent scaling back of U.S. stimulus.

-Sports Direct led falling stocks, down 12.6 percent in its biggest one-day drop for over two years, after disappointing investors by reaffirming rather than upgrading its full-year targets.
+Sports Direct led the fallers, down 12.3 percent in its biggest one-day drop for over two years, after disappointing investors by reaffirming rather than upgrading its full-year targets.

 The news hit shares in Britain’s biggest sporting goods retailer, which had been among the most expensive in the FTSE 100 - trading on 30 times current earnings, compared with the index average price/earnings (P/E) ratio of around 16.

-"There was quite a lot of outperformance in the first half and management have suggested that trading has reverted back to its original expectations," said Guy Stephens, managing director at investment managers Rowan Dartington Signature.
+“There was quite a lot of outperformance in the first half and management have suggested that trading has reverted back to its original expectations,” said Guy Stephens, managing director of investment managers RD Signature.

 “It’s a bit of a reality check, but we don’t see it as anything more than that ...
 We see that as an entry point if you can swallow the P/E.”